CMB/cligh/README.md

 Get it from [http://freedesktop.org/Software/pyxdg](http://freedesktop.org/Software/pyxdg).

-Once the dependencies are installed, type `./setup.py` in the cligh source directory, in order to install the script.
+Once the dependencies are installed, type `./setup.py install` in the cligh source directory, in order to install the script.

 ## Setup